sandstorm-io/sandstorm/docs/administering/faq.md

 - Changing the server hostname will temporarily disable Google and GitHub login, since those login providers embed an assumption about your server's hosntame.
-You will be able to re-enable the login providers after you switch to the new Sandstorm server hostname; you can use command line access to gain temporary admin access to the server while the loginp providers are disabled.
+You will be able to re-enable the login providers after you switch to the new Sandstorm server hostname; you can use command line access to gain temporary admin access to the server while the login providers are disabled.

 **To change the domain name, edit /opt/sandstorm/sandstorm.conf.** To do that, use `ssh` or a similar tool to gain access to your server, and run a command such as: